 |South Carolina||$50||The cost to register for a South Carolina retail license is currently $50.
 A separate retail license is required for each location.
 The license is valid for as long as the same retailer operates the business at that location (unless revoked by the Department of Revenue).
 Separate local business licenses may also be required.|

-|South Dakota||$0||There’s currently no cost to register for a South Dakota sales tax license.|
+|South Dakota||$0||It’s free to register for a South Dakota sales tax license.|

-|Tennessee||$0||There’s currently no cost to register for sales tax in Tennessee.
-However, most businesses also need a business license, which cost $15 and are issued from each county clerk’s office.|
+|Tennessee||$0||It’s free to register for sales and use tax in Tennessee.
+However, most businesses also need a business license, which costs $15 and is issued from a county clerk’s office.|

-|Texas||$0||There’s currently no cost to register for a Texas sales tax permit.
+|Texas||$0||It’s free to register for a Texas sales tax permit.
 However, businesses may be required to post a security bond.|

-|Utah||$0||There’s currently no cost to register for a Utah sales and use tax license.|
+|Utah||$0||It’s free to register for a Utah sales and use tax license.|

-|Vermont||$0||There's currently no cost to register for a Vermont sales and use tax license.|
+|Vermont||$0||It’s free to register for a Vermont sales and use tax license.|

-|Virginia||$0||There's currently no cost to register for a Virginia sales tax certificate.|
+|Virginia||$0||It’s free to register for a Virginia sales tax certificate.|

-|Washington||Variable||The cost to obtain a business license in Washington varies.|
+|Washington||Variable||The cost to obtain a business license in Washington varies from $0 to $90.|

 |West Virginia||$30||For most businesses, the cost to register as a business in West Virginia is currently $30.
-Transient vendors must post a security (bond, cash, certified check, or irrevocable letter of credit) in the amount of $500.|
+Transient vendors must post a security deposit (bond, cash, certified check, or irrevocable letter of credit) in the amount of $500.|

 |Wisconsin||$20||There's a $20 fee to obtain the first Wisconsin seller's permit.
 There's no charge for additional tax permits, and no charge for a consumer's use tax certificate.

-|Wyoming||$20||The cost to register for a Wyoming sales and use tax license is currently $60.|
+|Wyoming||$60||The cost to register for a Wyoming sales and use tax license is currently $60.|

 Stay up to date